peacchy/dummy_products_catalogue/README.md

 - Better UI styling

   - Provided design was not prepared for 16:9 display.
 I tried to make it look decent, but it can use more styling.
-  - I didn't wanted to postopne sending this any further that is why I may missed something.
+  - I didn't wanted to postopne sending this any further, that is why I may missed something.

 - Better and more meaningfull tests

   - I'm still learning how to write better tests.
 Please provide me with a lot of feedback!

 - Better error handling
-  - I feel like error handling on login isn't good.
+  - I feel like error handling on login could be better.

 ![This is an image](/src/assets/honest_work.jpg)